 - 26. LABC may refuse to pay any legal fees and disbursements not included on a tariff lawyer's final invoice. - 27.
-Despite any other bill by date indicated on a duty counsel or representation contract, tariff lawyers must submit invoices to LABC: - (1) Upon request by LABC; - (2) For duty counsel and Criminal Early Resolution (CERC) contracts, within two months of each service date; - (3) For representation contracts, not more than six months after the last service date, or when the tariff lawyer ceased representing the client on that particular contract. - 28.
+Despite any other bill by date indicated on a duty counsel or representation contract, tariff lawyers must submit invoices to LABC: - (1) Upon request by LABC; - (2) For duty counsel, within two months of each service date; - (3) For Criminal Early Resolution contracts, not more than two months after the last service date, or when the tariff lawyer ceased representing the client on that particular contract. - (4) For representation contracts, not more than six months after the last service date, or when the tariff lawyer ceased representing the client on that particular contract. - 28.
 Tariff lawyers must not bill LABC for the Provincial Sales Tax (PST) on legal fees.
 Pursuant to section 128 of the Provincial Sales Tax Act, legal fees are tax exempt where legal services are provided by legal aid.
 Where disbursements items have PST charged, the PST may be included. - 29.
 Tariff lawyers must not include the Goods and Services Tax (GST) when recording legal fees and disbursements on a billing form.
 Although GST does apply to the services provided, LABC will automatically calculate the amount of GST payable (if applicable) when processing an invoice. - 30.
 Tariff lawyers are not permitted to bill for two legal services provided at the same time or on the same half day unless the applicable tariff explicitly permits this.
 If a lawyer is attending the same court on the same half day for the same client or legal service, the time may be billed only once, notwithstanding that there are two or more separate representation contracts issued to the lawyer for that client or legal service.